 A common spin coating defect for beginners is to see a hole in the middle of the substrate with no coating on it such as in the image below.

-This is typically cause by the ink not being dispensed in the middle of the substrate.
-Since the centripetal force will always make the ink flow to the edge of the substrate the middle will not get coated.
+This is typically caused by the ink not being dispensed in the middle of the substrate.
+Since the centrifugal force will always make the ink flow to the edge of the substrate the middle will not get coated.
 By dispensing the ink closer to the centre of the substrate this should be eliminated.
 Note that by using the edge of the centre-hole in the lid to guide the pipette it can be positioned more accurately.

 Avoiding Vacuum Warping of Substrate

 Many spin coaters use vacuums to hold the substrates in place.
 Not only does this often cause problems for spin coater maintenance (the vacuum is often trying to suck in the ink and solvents) but it can also warp the substrates slightly which causes uniformity problems.
 The extent of the problem will depend upon the thickness of the substrate, the strength of the vacuum and the size of the vacuum aperture.
 The image below demonstrates the effects of vacuum warpage on film uniformity.

 The mechanical stiffness of a substrate is proportional to the cube of its thickness so a 1.1 mm thick substrate will be eight times stiffer than the equivalent 0.55 mm substrate.
 In general, substrate warping becomes an issue for substrates of less than around 1 mm in thickness and the effects are worse at low speed (where there is less centripetal force).